heb12/heb12mobile/README.md

 Heb12 Mobile has officially recieved its last update as of March 13th, 2020.
-After almost a full year of constant development, it is now legacy code and will
+After over a full year of constant development, it is now legacy code and will
 no longer recieve major updates.

 But don't worry, we are working on a new Bible app, and it will start